andrejbauer/mathematics-and-computation/_posts/2010-09-30-delimited-continuations-in-eff.md

 categories:
   - Eff
 ---

 **[UPDATE 2012-03-08: since this post was written eff has changed considerably.
 For updated information, please visit the [eff page](/eff/).]**

-****Let&#8217;s keep the blog rolling!
+****Let's keep the blog rolling!
 Here are delimited continuations in eff, and a bunch of questions I do not know the answers to.

 <!--more-->